timdawg/Deeper-Tought-2/README.md

 #####Added new command sequences:
 * Shutdown system - Flip both the Sing Inst and Sing Step switches down and hold the Stop button for 3 seconds
-* Reboot system - Flip both the Sing Inst and Sing Step switches down and hold the Stop button for 3 seconds
+* Reboot system - Flip both the Sing Inst and Sing Step switches down and hold the Start button for 3 seconds

 #####Misc Notes:
 * Added console output that shows switch values when the switches change.